 Work started on the new lecture hall complex in September 2010.
 The auditorium, with the exception of the office and service facilities, has been fully financed by a private donation from the Erling-Persson Foundation.

-Aula Medica is scheduled for completion in the summer of 2013 and will house a 1,000-seat auditorium, office space for approximately 90 staff, 100 conference seats and restaurants.
-Nobel Lectures, large scientific symposia, gala receptions and conferences will be held here.
+Aula Medica was completed in the summer of 2013 and houses a 1,000-seat auditorium, office space for 90 staff, 100 conference seats, two restaurants and a café.
+Nobel lectures, large scientific symposia, gala receptions and conferences will be held here.

 Opening up along Solnavägen